gsempe/gsempe.github.io/content/post/build-free-static-site.md

 ![Cloudlflare page rules](/img/build-free-static-site/cloudflare-page-rules.jpg)

 Your custom domain name is fully set up but one has to wait the DNS web hierarchy is well informed about it.
-It is only a matter of patience.
+It's only a matter of patience.
 In few hours you will be able to share your brand new website.

 Congratulations!